joeromero/docs/maps_api.md

 - Named maps: Maps that access to your private data, and which only the owner can modify through the SQL and CartoCSS parameters.

-## quickstart
+## Quickstart

-### anonymous maps
+### Anonymous maps

-here is an example of how to create an anomymous map from javascript
+Here is an example of how to create an anomymous map from javascript

 ```javascript
 var mapconfig = {